Also known as: Lighting technician

 What's a lighting artist good at?

-- Understanding lighting: understand colour space and the scientific principles behind creating realistic lighting and have a strong knowledge of lighting techniques
+- Understanding lighting: know the scientific principles behind lighting, have a strong knowledge of lighting techniques and materials

-- Problem-solving: overcome obstacles, use the most cutting-edge technology to find new ways to achieve a creative vision
+- Problem-solving: overcome obstacles, use computer technology to find new ways to achieve a creative vision

 Who does a lighting artist work with?